lewagon/dotfiles/00-Setup/TEACHERS.md

 - What's missing now?
 A proper interface.
 We'll replace the terminal by a Web browser
 - Front-end: HTML and CSS, less painful, good way to express your creativity, fresh air for your minds
 - A couple of days on JavaScript at the end
+- At this time you'll have nice static web pages online :)

 #### Friday (Week 5)
 - No code